Dispersive determination of fourth generation quark masses: BOUND STATES

 with $\epsilon_{31}=-0.002$ according to Figs.~2 and 5 in \cite{Napsuciale:2021qtw}, respectively.
 The width $\Gamma_S$ in Eq.~(\ref{ga2}) is given, for this state, by

 with $m_S=2m_{b'}+E_{31}\approx 5.28$ TeV.
 The similar matching procedure leads to the diminishing suppression factor

 on the $S$ contribution to the Higgs boson production via gluon fusion in the SM.

 We confront the above estimates with those from the relativistic calculation \cite{Ikhdair:2012zz}, whose Eq.~(28) indeed allows only the bound-state solutions characterized by $n=1$, 2 and 3.
 Because of their crude approximation, the states labeled by the same $n$ but different $l$ are degenerate in eigenenergies.
 We take the positive eigenenergy $E_{n}$ from Eq.~(28) of \cite{Ikhdair:2012zz}, extract the binding energy $E_n^b=E_{n}-m_{b'}/2$ with $m_{b'}/2$ being the reduced mass of the $\bar b'b'$ system, and derive the bound-state mass $m_S=2m_{b'}+E_n^b$.
 It is trivial to get the ground-state mass $3.23$ TeV, the mass of the first excited state $4.45$ TeV for $n=2$ and the mass of the second excited state $\lesssim 5.40$ TeV for $n=3$.
 The last value, differing from the nonrelativistic one 5.28 TeV by only 2\%, confirms that this state is loosely bound.
 The masses of the first two states from the relativistic framework look more reasonable.
 We mention that a recent study of the oblique parameters $S$ and $T$ has permitted heavy resonances to be heavier than 3 TeV \cite{Rosell:2023xlf}.
 Equations~(\ref{ga2}) and (\ref{ga3}) hint that the widths of these bound states are of the same order of magnitude, so Eq.~(\ref{per}) indicates a tiny contribution from the $n=2$ state at $10^{-3}$ level to the Higgs boson production via gluon fusion.
 We conclude that the $S$ contributions are negligible compared with the SM one.
 It is thus likely that a fourth generation quark as heavy as 2.7 TeV bypasses the constraint of the measured $gg\to H$ cross section at the scale $s\sim m_H^2$.

-A similar observation holds for the constraint on the fourth generation quarks from the data of the Higgs decay into photon pairs.
+The same observation holds for the constraint on the fourth generation quarks from the data of the Higgs decay into photon pairs.
+The reasoning related to the $H \to \gamma \gamma$ decay proceeds in a similar way.
+One just replaces the effective coupling $g_{ggS}$ in Eq.~(\ref{eff}) by $g_{\gamma\gamma S}$, and the constant $3/2$ on the right-hand side of Eq.~(\ref{eff}) by $1/2$, which takes into account the color factor for the quark loop and the electric charge of a top quark.
+We then estimate the suppression factor on the $S$ contribution relative to the top-quark one,